karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

     $ git commit -a

-(Optional) If you want to review your commits:
+(Optional) Review your commits:

     $ gitk

-### Push your branch to the remote repository as a non-master branch
+Push your branch to the remote repository as a non-master branch:

     $ git push origin <my-awesome-feature>